Satisfactory Academic Progress Policy

 Qualitative standards

-When a quarter has ended, students awarded financial aid must have achieved a 2.0 quarterly and cumulative GPA to be in good standing.
+When a quarter has ended, students must still have at least a 2.0 cumulative GPA and have passed at least 67% of all attempted credits to be in good standing.
 Credits assigned grades of I, N, W, NC, are considered not complete and will affect eligibility.
 Credits require a grade of 0.7 or better to be considered complete/passing.
 “Pass” would be required for Pass/Fail grades to be considered complete/passing.

 Quantitative standards